Video Self-Stitching Graph Network for Temporal Action Localization: Related Work

 \subsection{Temporal action localization}

-Recent temporal action localization methods can be generally classified into two categories based on the way they deal with the input sequence on the large-scale and large-variant dataset ActivityNet-v1.3~\cite{caba2015activitynet}.

-In the first category, the works such as BSN~\cite{lin2018bsn}, BMN~\cite{lin2019bmn}, G-TAD~\cite{ xu2020g}, BC-GNN~\cite{bai2020boundary} re-scale each video to a fixed temporal length (usually a small length such as 100 frames) regardless of the original video length.
-Methods using this strategy are efficient owing to the small input scale, but would harm short actions since the information of short ones easily gets lost or distorted during down-scaling.
-It is also non-trivial to \textit{up}-scale the videos instead as input for these methods is limited by their architectures.
+Recent temporal action localization methods can be generally classified into two categories based on the way they deal with the input sequence.
+In the first category, the works such as BSN~\cite{lin2018bsn}, BMN~\cite{lin2019bmn}, G-TAD~\cite{ xu2020g}, BC-GNN~\cite{bai2020boundary} re-scale each video to a fixed temporal length (usually a small length such as 100 snippets) regardless of the original video duration.
+Methods using this strategy are efficient owing to the small input scale, but would harm short actions especially those in long videos, since these short actions are essentially down-scaled and their information easily gets lost or distorted.
+However, it is non-trivial to \textit{up}-scale videos as input instead for these methods limited by their architectures.
 For example, BSN relies on the startness/endness curves to identify proposal candidates, but when more frames are used, the curves will have too many peaks and valleys to generate meaningful proposals.
-In G-TAD, it tends to find graph neighbors only in the temporal vicinity if too many frames are interpolated and neighboring frames become quite similar (referred to as \textit{scaling curse}).
+In G-TAD, if too many snippets are interpolated and neighboring snippets become similar, it tends to find graph neighbors only in the temporal vicinity (referred to as \textit{scaling curse}).

 The second category is to use sliding windows to crop the original video into multiple input sequences.
 This can preserve the original information of each frame.
 The works R-C3D~\cite{xu2017r}, TAL-NET~\cite{chao2018rethinking}, PBRNet~\cite{liu2020progressive}, belonging to this category, perform pooling / strided convolution to obtain multi-scale features.
 Compared to these two categories, our proposed VSGN uses both the original video clip and its up-scaled counterpart, and takes advantage of their complementary properties to enhance their representations.